b. 11/01/1897 Royston, Barnsley, Yorkshire. d. 23/10/1966 Royston, Barnsley, Yorkshire.

 The following day, Barnsley gave the ex-miner an official welcome and Shepherd was carried on the shoulders of a relay of admirers the four miles from Royston to Barnsley.
 Again the procession was led by the local brass band and finished in Peel Square, where Shepherd was met by the Deputy Mayor on the steps of the Chronicle Building where there were speeches from his former employers, the Army and the local Council.
 Shepherd was then presented to the large crowds in the square from a window on the upper floor of the building before being carried shoulder high again, through the crowded street.

 He was promoted to Lance Corporal on the 28th August 1918 and then to Corporal a month later, and finished his service with the Army on the 2nd January 1919, when he was discharged and he returned home to Royston.
 He went back to the colliery as a caretaker and on the 17th February 1919, he married Miss Rosezillah Tillman.
+Sadly, their only child, Mildred, died as an infant.
 In early 1920 he heard that he had been awarded the French Medaille Militaire, followed a few months later in January 1921, with the news that he had also been awarded the Croix de Guerre.

 In June of 1920 he attended the VC Garden Party at Buckingham Palace where recipients of the VC assembled at Wellington Barracks and marched to the Palace via Birdcage Walk, where they were inspected and presented to the King and Queen.
 Unfortunately Shepherd’s personal life suffered tragedy when Rosezillah Shepherd died in September 1925, but just over a year later on the 6th November 1926, he married for the second time, this time to Gladys Maud Lees, and had by now joined the Corps of Commissionaires.
+He and Gladys went on to have five children, though two died before the age of 5.
 Nine years after attending the VC Garden Party he was a guest at the Prince of Wales’ House of Lords’ dinner on 9th November 1929.

-Shepherd passed away at his home in Oakwood Crescent, Royston on the 2nd October 1966, aged 69, and was given a full military funeral at St John the Baptist Church, Royston.
+Shepherd passed away at his home at 4, Oakwood Crescent, Royston on the 23rd October 1966, aged 69, and was given a full military funeral at St John the Baptist Church, Royston.
 The Union Flag was draped across his coffin with the VC and Croix de Guerre medals being laid on top.
-His cortege as it made its way into the church was given a guard of honour by the Army and members of the Royal British Legion and The Last Post and Reveille were played at his graveside by a Corporal from the Royal Greenjackets.
+His cortege as it made its way into the church was given a guard of honour by the Army and members of the Royal British Legion and The Last Post and Reveille were played at his graveside by a Corporal from the Royal Green Jackets.
+He is commemorated with the Albert Shepherd VC Centre in Royston, with Shepherd Way in Royston, on the war memorial at St John the Baptist Church, Royston and has a VC commemorative stone placed at the Town Hall in Barnsley on 20th November 2017.

 LOCATION OF MEDAL: ROYAL GREEN JACKETS MUSEUM, WINCHESTER, HAMPSHIRE